bormaxi8080/bormaxi8080/README.md

 **Especially for my friends and opponents:**

 I publicly oppose war and Russian political system.
-I help projects aimed at exposing state and war crimes and publicly condemn Russian invasions.
+I help projects aimed at exposing state and war crimes.

 <hr>